wtsi-hgi/bsub_jupyter_lab/README.md

     import pandas
 ```

-If that doesn’t work for your package because of conda conflicts, contact HGI: you could clone the whole jupyter conda environment and reference the new one in the start script so that you can alter all conda/pip packages yourself.
+If that doesn’t work for your package because of conda conflicts, contact HGI: you could clone the complete jupyter conda environment and reference the new one in the start script, so that you can alter all conda/pip packages yourself.

 #### activate hgi conda on farm5